ENCYCLOPEDIC ENTRY

 Sinkholes also form when the roofs of caves collapse.
 Sinkholes are often funnel-shaped, with the wide end open at the surface and the narrow end at the bottom of the pool.

-Sinkholes vary from shallow holes about 1 meter (3 feet) deep, to pits more than 50 meters (165 feet) deep.
+Sinkholes vary from shallow holes about one-meter (three-feet) deep, to pits more than 50 meters (165 feet) deep.
 Water can drain through a sinkhole into an underground channel or a cave.
 When mud or debris plugs one of these underground caves, it fills with water to become a lake or a pond.

 People can create sinkholes when building roads, aquifers, or other types of construction.
 Altering land in these ways can weaken the underlying rock and make it more susceptible to sinkholes.
 Sinkholes can open up in the middle of busy streets or in neighborhoods, especially during heavy rainfall.